CorruptComputer/ProtonDB-Tags/README.md

 ### Troubleshooting

 If you are finding that only some of your Proton compatible games are being categorized try this:
-1. Select all of the games in your library
+1. Select all of the uncategorized games in your library
-2. Right click -> Set Categories...
+2. Right click -> Add to -> ProtonDB Ranking: 7 Borked
-3. Add some random category to them all (you can remove this later)
-4. Close Steam to force it to write all of your games to the sharedconfig.vdf file
+3. File -> Exit Steam to force it to write all of your games to the sharedconfig.vdf file
-5. Try running the script again
+4. Try running the script again

 Please keep in mind that most Linux Native games will not be categorized without the `--check-native` flag, as ProtonDB doesn't return anything for them.